-John Candy filmed his part in only one day, albeit an extremely long 23-hour day.
-The story about

-  having once forgotten his son at a funeral home was entirely improvised.
-His part is obviously

-  inspired by the character he played in Planes, Trains & Automobiles (1987) also written by John
+John Candy filmed his part in only one day, albeit a 23 hour day.
+The story about having once forgotten his son at a funeral home was entirely improvised.
+His part is obviously inspired by the character he played in Planes, Trains & Automobiles (1987) also written by John Hughes.

-  Hughes.

 There is a legend that Elvis Presley (who died in 1977) makes a cameo in this movie.
-Many of those

-  who believe that Elvis is still alive maintain that, the heavily bearded man standing in the

-  background of the scene where Mrs. MacCallister is shouting at the desk clerk (just before she meets

-  John Candy) is Elvis.
+Many of those who believe that Elvis is still alive maintain that the heavily bearded man standing in the background of the scene where Mrs. McCallister is shouting at the desk clerk (just before she meets John Candy) is Elvis.

-  Several of Chris Columbus's family members make cameos in the film: His mother-in-law and his

-  then-infant daughter Eleanor Columbus are both passengers on the plane.
-His wife Monica

-  Devereux-Columbus is a stewardess and his father-in-law plays the police officer who gives the line

-  "tell them to count their kids again."
+Several of Chris Columbus's family members make cameos in the film: His mother-in-law and his then-infant daughter Eleanor Columbus are both passengers on the plane.
+His wife Monica Devereux-Columbus is a stewardess and his father-in-law plays the police officer who gives the line "tell them to count their kids again."

 According to Chris Columbus, Kevin Nordine did all the effects for the film in his parent's basement in Chicago, by drawing all the effects onto the film.
 He also did the effects for only a few hundred dollars at a time.